Hyundai Ioniq Electric interior & comfort

 The Ioniq Electric is compatible with Hyundai’s BlueLink smartphone app, which can be used to adjust the climate control, as well as unlock the doors and monitor charging remotely.

 You can also use the app to locate the Ioniq (in a busy car park, for example), and it will also notify drivers when any maintenance is required.
-Apple CarPlay and Android Auto smartphone connectivity is also included.
+Apple CarPlay and Android Auto smartphone connectivity is included as standard.